soh0ro0t/FunToys/README.md

-# Easytools
+# FunToys
-a collection of some interesting and useful tool, it is for ease of use.
+A collection of interesting and useful tool, it is for ease of use, it will mak life easier.